openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 ### Git Review
 The tool `git review` is a simple tool to automate interaction with Gerrit.
-We recommend using this tool to upload, modify, and query changes in Gerrit.
+It is recommended to use this tool to upload, modify, and query changes in Gerrit.
 The tool can be installed by running the following command:

 ~~~